tuncadev/citymody/wp-content/plugins/tidio-live-chat/readme.txt

 == Description ==

-**Tidio is an all-in-one customer experience solution with live chat, chatbots, and multichannel communication.**
+**Tidio is an all-in-one customer experience solution with live chat, AI chatbots, and multichannel communication.**

 It is a customer experience platform that enables online stores to provide excellent customer service and turn passive visitors into active buyers.
 Its pre-built chatbots for sales and support are readily available to boost sales and promptly address customers' frequently asked questions.